BSC(HONS), MBChB, FRACS (Ortho)

 MBBS, BSc Psyc, PGDipSM, FACSEP

-Dr Eloise Matthews is a specialist Sports & Exercise Physician.
+Dr Eloise Matthews is a specialist Sports and Exercise Physician with special interests in children, teenagers, hypermobility and endurance athletes.

 Dr Matthews completed her undergraduate degree in Psychology before heading to Australia to study medicine at the University of Wollongong.
 She completed her first two years of her specialist training in Victoria, Australia before returning home to Christchurch in 2016.